svn2github/wordpress-vip-plugins/apple-news/README.md

 To publish a single post to your Apple News channel (or perform other actions), locate the desired post in the list of your locally published content, and hover your mouse immediately below the post’s title.
-This will display a contextual menu, presenting the following choices: “Options”, “Download”, and “Publish”.
+This will display a contextual menu, presenting the following choices: “Download” and “Publish”.
 In addition, for posts already published to Apple News, two more choices will be
 displayed: “Delete from Apple News” and “Copy News URL“.

+Choosing “Publish” will take you to a screen where you can select the sections to publish to, set the article as a preview, and optionally add a Pull Quote for the selected post.
+In addition to entering a pull quote, you can choose to place it at the top, middle, or bottom of the selected post.
+Click the button at the bottom to push the current version of the selected post to Apple News

-Choosing “Publish” or “Delete from Apple News” will either push the current version of the selected post to Apple News, or permanently remove the post from Apple News.
+Choosing “Delete from Apple News” will permanently remove the post from Apple News.
 You can override either choice at any future time (e.g., a post deleted from Apple News can later be published once again if desired).
 Note that once a post has been deleted from Apple News, no further updates will automatically be published to Apple News, regardless of whether you’ve enabled “Automatically Publish to Apple News” in your general settings.

 The “Download” option will generate a JSON document describing the selected post to your browser’s default Downloads location.

-Finally, the “Options” menu allows you to create a Pull Quote for the selected post.
-In addition to entering a pull quote, you can choose to place it at the top, middle, or bottom of the selected post.

 ####Bulk Publishing Controls